 Buttons have been around for centuries.
-Once affordable for only the wealthy, buttons were traditionally hand made from everything from seashells, wood and metal.
-When the industrial revolution took place, buttons were manufactured and mass-produced making them more affordable and commonly used.
+Once affordable for only the wealthy, buttons were traditionally hand-made from everything from seashells, to wood, and metal.
+When the industrial revolution took place, buttons were manufactured and mass-produced, making them more affordable and commonly used.

-Let’s begin with the 5 main types of buttons classified by shape:
+Let's begin with the 5 different types of buttons classified by shape:

 - Flat Buttons